nathan-kennedy/new-mac-setup/README.md

 ## Productivity Tools

+- **alt-tab**: A window switcher for macOS that allows switching between windows in a more convenient way.
+- **cheatsheet**: An app that shows keyboard shortcuts in an overlay window.
+- **DropOver**: A utility that makes dragging and dropping files or content easier.
 - **Hidden Bar**: An ultra-light MacOS utility that helps hide menu bar icons.
-- **DropOver**: A utility that makes dragging and dropping files or content easier.
-- **aldente**: A charging limiter for MacBooks to help extend the battery's lifespan.
-- **alt-tab**: A window switcher for macOS that allows switching between windows in a more convenient way.
 - **logseq**: A privacy-first, open-source knowledge base that works on top of local plain-text Markdown and Org-mode files.
+- **Raycast**: A productivity tool allowing you to control your tools with a few keystrokes.

 ## Browsers